Mixtec culture: Religion

 On the other hand, in the Lowland Mixteca, the ñuiñe society was characterized by the cult of the old god of fire, Huehuetéotl, venerated since ancient times throughout Mesoamerica.
 It has been speculated that the cult of Huehuetéotl may have been one of the first to take shape in Mesoamerica, since its representations have been found in populations as old as Cuicuilco to the great Postclassic cities such as Tenochtitlan itself.
 The cult of fire in Lowland Mixteca is also reflected in the toponymy of the region: Ñuiñe, which is the Mixtec toponym of the area, and which means "Hot Land".
 The Ñuiñe representations of the divinity of fire share with other Mesoamerican representations of the same divinity several attributes.
 It is represented as an old man in a seated position, carrying a large brasero on his head.
 In some effigies obtained in Cerro de las Minas, the Mixtec god of fire appears holding in his hands sahumadores or special vessels to light tobacco.
 In the Lowland Mixteca, the fire cult coexisted with the rain cult during the flourishing period of the Ñuiñe style (3rd-7th centuries A.D.); the decline of this society also implied the decline of the fire cult in the Lowland Mixteca, as indicated by the lower number of representations of this divinity in the region.

 Human sacrifice among the Mixtecs was a ritual practice of considerable antiquity.
 In the archaeological zone of Huamelulpan the remains of some skulls have been found that must have been part of a tzompantli.
 The most important rituals in the life of the pre-Hispanic societies of the Mixtec included sacrifices of animals or human beings, as shown by several important events in the chronicles of the pre-Columbian past of the Mixtecs.
-A particular case is the sacrifice of the descendants of the lords of Bulto de Xipe and Jaltepec, sacrificed by order of Ocho Venado through gladiatorial sacrifice and ritual arrowing.
+A particular case is the sacrifice of the descendants of the lords of Bulto de Xipe and Jaltepec, sacrificed by order of Eight Deer through gladiatorial sacrifice and ritual arrowing.
 Both forms of human sacrifice were related to the cult of Xipe Tótec, the god of fertility and patron of the reigning lineage in Lugar del Bulto de Xipe.

 Like the rest of Mixtec society, the religious also maintained a fairly stable hierarchical structure.
-The high priests of the cult of a divinity were called yaha yahui (Águila-Serpiente de Fuego).
-According to the beliefs of the Mixtecs, the yaha yahui possessed the ability to transmute into animals and were feared for the power they possessed over the supernatural world.
+The high priests of the cult of a divinity were called yaha yahui (Eagle-Serpent of Fire).
+According to the beliefs of the Mixtecs, the yaha yahui possessed the ability to transmute into animals (nahualism) and were feared for the power they possessed over the supernatural world.

+Among the most important Mixtec religious centers on the eve of the Spanish conquest were San Miguel Achiutla, Chalcatongo, Tilantongo, Yanhuitlán, Yucuita, Apoala and Sosola.